Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 Hoeff showed up with a SOR van full of security, including Ferd and his men.
 Good.
 Humans (who he didn’t know) with long, scoped rifles and trained special operator murdermonkeys was about as good as a man could ask for.
 He traded a solemn nod with Ferd, another with one of the fellas that seemed like he was in charge, and crammed himself into the van’s front seat.

 Xiù handed Hoeff a hot dog too.
-“Look after him,” she said.
+"Look after him," she said.

-“We’ll look after each other,” he promised.
+"We’ll look after each other," he promised.
 That was a clever little turn of phrase, actually.
 Exactly the right thing to say.
 She nodded, gratefully.

 They drove away.
 About a mile down the road, Hoeff licked ketchup from his fingers and finally spoke.

-“...Good hot dog.”
+"...Good hot dog."

 Julian realized he hadn’t even eaten his.
-“Yeah.”
+"Yeah."
 There was not much else to say.
 Duty called.

 But he did enjoy his hot dog, even so.